geoscience-community-codes/MOLASSES/README.md

 	perl run_xxx.pl

 where _xxx indicates any name modification to the script.
+Run this example in the 'run_code_here' directory:

+	perl run_SE-dip.pl